bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

         cp ../mongo-tools/bin/* .

-   Then you can run the server smoke tests by re-running the build command with `--smokedbprefix=/tmp smoke`:
+   Then you can run the server smoke tests by re-running the build command in the MongoDB build directory, with `--smokedbprefix=/tmp smoke`:

         scons --cc=/opt/gcc-5.1.0/bin/gcc --cxx=/opt/gcc-5.1.0/bin/g++ \
               --static-libstdc++ --disable-warnings-as-errors --opt \